Feeding and mealtimes with a child with Autism can be a very challenging and stressful experience.

+Children with Autism Spectrum Disorder can often be fussy eaters and may reject entire food groups, or eat only certain textures or colours of food.
 Many parents just want to ensure their children are getting enough nutrients for optimal growth and development and are at the stage that they will do almost anything to get their children to eat.
-For parents this means expanding your child’s diet may seem almost impossible, however here is 10 top mealtime tips to help you to feel more at ease and help to create an optimal eating environment for your fussy eaters.
+For parents this means expanding your child’s diet may seem almost impossible, however here are the 10 top mealtime tips to help you to feel more at ease and help to create an optimal environment for your fussy eaters.

 Limit eating times to 3 meals and 2-3 snacks and don’t allow anything but water between meals.
 Treat snacks as a formal meal, too – set a pre-determined time and sit at the table or another area specific to eating.
 Creating a visual schedule may be helpful for younger children.
 It’s okay if the schedule varies a bit day-today.
 The main idea is to limit grazing and prevent your child from setting mealtimes.
 This is your job, Mum and Dad!

 Or the counter.
 Consistently eating at a space that is reserved just for eating will reinforce the mealtime routine, and limit additional distractions.
 If your child doesn’t want to sit at the table or counter, start with a small goal and work up to a more consistent routine.
 Set a timer for 1 or 2 minutes, whatever is achievable for your child to start with.

 Clear the table of anything not related to the meal.
 Turn the TV off and keep any distractions (favourite toys, special foods) out of sight.
 This again helps kids to focus on eating at mealtimes and reinforces a mealtime routine.
 This also encourages kids to pay attention to their innate hunger and fullness cues.